mori-b/aioconnectors/README.md

     python3 -m aioconnectors cli

-For this purpose, you can also call programmatically the connector_api.delete_client_certificate method.
+For this purpose, you can also call programmatically the ConnectorManager.delete_client\_certificate method.
 -Less secure options :
-By setting ssl_allow_all, you can use encryption without the hassle of sharing certificates.
+By setting ssl\_allow\_all, you can use encryption without the hassle of sharing certificates.
 In such a case you can run independently create_certificates on server and client side, without the need to copy a directory.
 This disables authentication, so that any client and server can communicate.
 By unsetting use_ssl, you can disable encryption at all.